-- 11.3.1 When the purpose of a Review includes the Member developing an opinion of value, the Member may use additional information that was not available in the development of the value opinion in the Report under Review.
-The Member may conclude that their opinion: - 11.3.1.i. concurs with the opinion of value in the Report under Review; - 11.3.1.ii. differs from the opinion of value in the Report under Review; or - 11.3.1.iii. does not need to be set forth in a separate Report; however, that it must be prepared and reported in accordance with CUSPAP.
+- 11.3.1 When the purpose of a Review includes the development of an opinion of value, the Member may use additional information that was not available in the development of the value opinion in the Report under Review. - 11.3.2 The Member may conclude that their opinion: - 11.3.2.i. concurs with the opinion of value in the Report under Review; - 11.3.2.ii. differs from the opinion of value in the Report under Review; or - 11.3.2.iii. does not need to be set forth in a separate Report; however, that it must be prepared and reported in accordance with CUSPAP.

-11.4 External/Internal Review [see 3.22, 9.16.2, 10.1.4.i]
+11.4 External/Internal Review [see 3.24, 9.16.2, 10.1.6.iii]

-11.4.1 For the purposes of financial reporting, an "internal" Report may be supported by an "external review" under the Review.
-The function of an "external review" is not to appraise the subject property but to examine the contents of the Management (internal) valuation and form opinions as to its adequacy and appropriateness, its suitability, and its Intended Use and User.
-An "external review" judges the reasoning and logic of the original Report but the reviewer does not substitute his or her own judgment.
-An "external review" does not lead to an alternate value conclusion.
-Given the function of an "external review" an "internal" valuation supported by an "external review" must still be considered an internal Report.
+- 11.4.1 For the purposes of financial reporting, an "internal" Report may be supported by an "external review" under the Review Standard. - 11.4.2 The function of an "external review" is not to appraise the subject property but to examine the contents of the management (internal) valuation and form opinions as to its adequacy and appropriateness, its suitability, and its Intended Use and User. - 11.4.3 An "external review" judges the reasoning and logic of the original Report but the reviewer does not substitute their own judgment. - 11.4.4 An "external review" does not lead to an alternate value conclusion. - 11.4.5 Given the function of an "external review", an "internal" valuation supported by an "external review" must still be considered an internal Report.